FredrikBixo/practice-midterm-skeleton-17/Theory-Questions.md

 - [ ] Tests are useful for refactoring
 - [ ] Testing proves that covered code has no bugs only if the tests pass
 - [ ] An application that has 100% test coverage is bug-free
-- [ ] Tests can help identify if a "solved" bug reappears in a later iteration of the code ("regression" bugs)
+- [ x ] Tests can help identify if a "solved" bug reappears in a later iteration of the code ("regression" bugs)

 ### Question 11